 anchor Description

 This program provides for the planning, design, and construction of bikeways, trails, neighborhood greenways and directional route signs throughout the County to develop the bikeway network specified by master plans and those requested by the community to provide access to commuter rail, mass transit, major employment centers, recreational and educational facilities, and other major attractions.
-The program will construct bicycle facilities that typically cost less than $1,000,000 including shared use paths, on-road bicycle facilities, wayfinding, and signed shared routes.
-This project includes the Brown Street Trail improvements in the Washington Grove Connector sub-project.
+The program will construct bicycle facilities that typically cost less than $1.0 million including shared use paths, on-road bicycle facilities, wayfinding, and signed shared routes.

 anchorCost Change